 There have been many expressions of respect, mourning and identification with President Mandela from Jewish communities around the world, as well as the South African Jewish community itself.
 At this moment, no one would want to distance themselves from a leader that commands such universal respect.
 The rhetoric of admiration takes on greater meaning when those words refer to a man truly worthy of praise.

 I'd like to suggest, though, that we can appreciate the unique strength and vision of President Mandela by spending a few moments examining a moment of contention in his leadership.
 For the relationship between the Jews, Israel and Nelson Mandela were not always the most amicable.

-I want to share something hard with your this afternoon: Israel long supported, and sold arms to, the South African regime that oppressed and imprisoned Mr. Mandela and Israel was among the last nations of the world to join in isolating South Africa at the end of Apartheid.
+I want to share something hard with you this afternoon: Israel long supported, and sold arms to, the South African regime that oppressed and imprisoned Mr. Mandela and Israel was among the last nations of the world to join in isolating South Africa toward the end of Apartheid.
 I was living in Israel during those years and I can tell you that for many of us in Israel, this policy was disturbing to say the least.

 At the same time, Yasser Arafat and the PLO were publicly staunch supporters of Mr. Mandela and the ANC.
 The two liberation movements were drawn together by the parallels they perceived in their respective experiences.

 Given this background, Mr. Mandela's attitude toward Israel and toward the conflicts in the Middle East are very impressive: rather than being drawn into a partisan relationship with the Palestinian people, Nelson Mandela assessed the parties involved through the lens of his own wisdom and experience.

 Indeed, according to an article published last week in the newspaper The Times of Israel, Nelson Mandela had the clear vision and presence of mind to use the occasion of his own presidential inauguration to bring the conflicting parties of the Middle East together.